nabil-hassan/SpringSecurityWithSpringMVC/README.md

-# SpringMVCJavaConfig
+# SpringSecurityWithSpringMVC
-A Spring MVC application skeleton, written exclusively using Java Config - as opposed to XML-based config.

-This project will be forked to provide a foundation for further web application development on this hub.
+Demonstration of how to integrate Spring security framework with a Spring MVC web application.